The best software for editing videos for YouTube

 1. Premiere Pro: best overall

-Adobe Premiere Pro is our pick as the best professional software for editing videos for YouTube.
+Premiere Pro is our pick as the best professional software for editing videos for YouTube.
 This industry standard program is regularly adds new features and works on both PC and Mac.
-You can try it first with a 30-day free trial.
+Try it first with a 30-day free trial.

 Read more below

-2. Final Cut Pro: best for Mac 90-day free trialRead more below
+2. Final Cut Pro: best subscription-free option 90-day free trialRead more below

-Got a Mac and don't want a subscription?
+Got a Mac and want professional-level software but don't want a subscription?
 Apple's Final Cut Pro is an industry favourite with great organisational tools, a reasonable one-off payment and a generous 90-day free trial.
-Read more below

 3. Premiere Elements: best for beginners